aaradhyav2007-beep/Transaction-Risk-Detector/README.md

 Limitations
 This project is an educational and portfolio machine learning system rather than a production fraud detection platform.

-Important limitations include:
-Dataset Size
-The dataset is relatively small for a real-world financial fraud detection system.
-Feature Availability
-Real fraud detection systems may use substantially more information, including historical behavioral patterns, merchant intelligence, device fingerprints, network signals, and real-time risk signals.

-Class Imbalance
-The fraud class remains significantly smaller than the normal class.
-Class weighting improves the model's attention to fraud but does not completely solve the underlying data imbalance.
-False Positives

-The current model produces a substantial number of false positives.
-This means that the current threshold should not be interpreted as a production decision rule.

-Temporal Validation
-The current experiment uses a stratified random split rather than a time-based evaluation.
-A production system would need to consider temporal drift and evaluate whether a model trained on historical transactions continues to perform on future transactions.

 Model Complexity
 Logistic Regression provides an interpretable baseline, but more complex models may capture nonlinear relationships that this model cannot.